Origin: North American, American South

 We strongly recommend using a high-grade chuck roast for this recipe.
 A well marbled chuck roast provides the perfect amount of fat to keep your roast tender and juicy through the prolonged cooking process.
 A 4-5 pound chuck roast is the ideal size to feed 6-8 people.

 The boneless chuck roast comes from the chuck primal of a side of beef, which is the shoulder area of the cow.
+If you have extra chuck roast be sure to try making a pot of Texas Red Chili with Smoked Chuck Roast.
 Other cuts from the chuck primal include flat iron steak and petite tender.

 Gather your ingredients